Omarosa's journey from Trump aide to 'Big Brother' star and beyond

 During her brief stint in the White House, the 44-year-old worked as an assistant to the president and director of communications for the White House Office of Public Liaison.
 She previously worked as the director of African-American outreach during Trump’s campaign.

-Here are six things to know about Manigault Newman as she joins the “Big Brother” cast.
+Here are six things to know about Manigault Newman as she steals the limelight on “Big Brother.”

 She worked for Al Gore